PHX2600/The-Archive/forum/General Discussion/0132 - New to here.md

 I grew up mainly in the SF bay area but moved here from North Carolina
-My main interest in what I refer to as &quot;junkyard engineering&quot; just taking old stuff and compnents and making something new.
+My main interest in what I refer to as "junkyard engineering" just taking old stuff and compnents and making something new.

 --------------------------------------------------------------------------------